 - board A chess.
 BaseBoard for a chessboard with pieces, or None (the default) for a chessboard without pieces. - orientation The point of view, defaulting to chess.
 WHITE. - lastmove A chess.
 Move to be highlighted. - check A square to be marked indicating a check. - arrows A list of Arrow objects, like [chess.svg.Arrow(chess.E2, chess.E4)], or a list of tuples, like [(chess.E2, chess.E4)].
-An arrow from a square pointing to the same square is drawn as a circle, like [(chess.E2, chess.E2)]. - squares A chess.
-SquareSet with selected squares. - size The size of the image in pixels (e.g., 400 for a 400 by 400 board), or None (the default) for no size limit. - coordinates Pass False to disable the coordinate margin. - colors A dictionary to override default colors.
+An arrow from a square pointing to the same square is drawn as a circle, like [(chess.E2, chess.E2)]. - fill A dictionary mapping squares to a colors that they should be filled with. - squares A chess.
+SquareSet with selected squares to mark with an X. - size The size of the image in pixels (e.g., 400 for a 400 by 400 board), or None (the default) for no size limit. - coordinates Pass False to disable the coordinate margin. - colors A dictionary to override default colors.
 Possible keys are square light, square dark, square light lastmove, square dark lastmove, margin, coord, arrow green, arrow blue, arrow red, and arrow yellow.
-Values should look like #ffce9e (opaque), or #15781B80 (transparent). - flipped Pass True to flip the board.
+Values should look like #ffce9e (opaque), or #15781B80 (transparent).